A lot of people really struggle with depression and S.A.D during the winter months, which means practising self care is a must!

 Because let’s face it; what better way is there to spend a cold day than curled up all toasty and warm, in your thickest duvet, while it’s freezing cold outside?

-Not that any of us really need an excuse to do this (I did the whole of Downton Abbey in less that two weeks!) but it’s always nice to have an excuse to do nothing more that escape into our favourite boxsets while eating as many snacks as we can fit on our laps.
-The perk of having thicker thighs?
-You can hold more!
+Not that any of us really need an excuse, but it’s always nice to have an excuse to do nothing more than escape into your favourite boxsets while eating all the snacks in the house.

 Curl up with a good book and a hot drink